 Honey Roasted Butternut Squash with Cranberries and Feta

-This side dish is a refreshingly simple—and healthy—addition to any smorgasbord.
-Balance out the sweetness of the honey and butternut squash with the tarty taste of fresh cranberries.
+This Peas and Crayons side dish is a refreshingly simple—and healthy—addition to any smorgasbord.
+Balance out the sweetness of the honey and butternut squash with the tart taste of fresh cranberries.
 If you want to embrace your sweet tooth, opt for dried cranberries instead.

 Roasted Apple Cranberry Stuffing